 In the fast paced environment in which we live, there is little time to handle all aspects of life and unfortunately, some of us don’t have the time to take care of our elderly family members.
 This is the reason as to why many people rely on nursing homes and assisted living facilities to care for our loved ones while we are away.
 We are reassured to entrust our loved ones to the care of these facilities with the hopes that they are treated and respected in the manner in which we all wish to be cared for.
 Sadly enough, this is not always the case.
 Your loved one may not always be treated the way you imagine they should be.

-It is estimated that a third of today’s nursing homes are culprit to some form of abuse to their elderly.
+It is estimated that a third of today’s nursing homes commit some form of abuse to their elderly patients.
 This happens to be very frightening and disheartening to hear especially if your family member or loved one is involved in such an incident.
 It is important to learn to recognize the signs of abuse if you suspect foul play by your loved ones nursing or assisted living facility.

 Nursing home abuse can take many forms, from physical injuries such as bruises or broken bones to even neglect of a loved one such as ignoring the patient’s hygiene or the feeding of a patient.
 Some nursing home patients are even verbally abused, resulting in emotional and behavioral conditions.
 Many of these patients live in fear of retaliation or embarrassment, choosing to keep quiet if they are involved in abuse, rather than speaking up.
 The fact of the matter is that nursing home abuse happens more often than one might expect and it is important to see the signs of abuse that may be exhibited before an episode is taken too far.

 Most nursing home abuse comes in the form of elderly neglect.
 It is the failure to adhere to the obligations which must be met when tending to an elderly patient or senior citizen.
-A large percentage of nursing home abuse cases involve neglect of the elderly as the major cause nursing home abuse.
+A large percentage of nursing home abuse cases involve neglect.

 The occurrence of neglect happens when a care provider fails to provide common life necessities that are required to live, such as food, shelter, water, proper safety measures, clothing, medication, etc. Other factors contribute and are viewed as signs of neglect, such as the absence of hygiene of a patient or failure to provide specific necessities of a patient (diet or medication needed to sustain their life or providing the care of a qualified physician when assistance is needed).
 Signs of neglect such as bedsores, malnutrition, excessive weight loss, dehydration, untreated health condition, improper living conditions are all signals that proper care is being ignored.